-This is my perfect sweet pastry crust recipe which I am sharing with the world today.
-It is one of those crust recipes that every baker is looking for.
+Here’s the best pastry crust for desserts.
+This perfect sweet pastry crust recipe is an easy to make pastry for pies, tarts, etc. It is one of those crust recipes that every baker is looking for.
 This crust is perfectly sweet, super crisp (biscuit-like) with a good blend of the buttery flavor.
 You can never go wrong with this crust recipes if you follow all the mentioned steps.
 I use it for my custard tarts, fruit tarts and much more.

 READ COMPLETELY TO DISCOVER VARIOUS TIPS & TRICKS AND A STEP BY STEP EXPLANATION TO MAKING THE PERFECT SWEET PASTRY CRUST

 Butter for the Sweet Tart Crust: It is indeed an essential ingredient of any tart recipe.
 It’s not just the taste of the butter that matters but also the consistency and texture.
 The butter is what decides the crispness and texture of your tart.
 Do not use frozen butter, all you need is to make sure the butter is cut into smaller chunks and feels firm and cold.
 For a more flaky pie you can substitute the butter with shortening, however, nothing can taste as good as a buttery pie.
 I like to use salted butter while I bake.
 In case you using unsalted butter just add a pinch of regular salt to it

 Sugar: Since we combine this tart base with fruits or custard on any dessert related fillings, I like to keep it slightly sweet.
 Sugar is what brings in the sweetness.
 I used castor sugar to make this one, you can use regular powdered sugar instead of castor sugar/breakfast sugar or even use icing sugar.
 Do not use granulated sugar but always make sure to powder it for any tart base recipe.
 This will make sure the tart is evenly sweet with no rough granules while you bite into it